 The responses vary when I tell people that I’m a sports bettor.
 I mean, it is still pretty taboo.
 Some people are genuinely curious, and they’ll ask questions with an open mind.
 That makes for good conversation and I really enjoy those encounters.
 Others are skeptical and argumentative, citing things like match fixing and claiming that “Vegas knows”, you know the type of people I’m talking about.
 While I can appreciate their cynicism, I can’t appreciate their almost religious determinism regarding something that involves so much chance.
 That type of thinking really has no place in this domain.

 Then there are the more conservative types, who upon learning of my gambling activities, assume that I’m an immoral degenerate.
 I don’t take offence, though, because gambling has a bad rap and it’s not for no good reason.
 However, this response has a lot to do with the how someone was brought up and their unwillingness to explore the subject.
 Yes, gambling can impact your life (financially or otherwise) in an unpleasant way.
-If you take the time to understand and appreciate the uncertainty that’s involved with gambling, though, while also betting responsibly, it shouldn’t affect your life negatively at all.
+If you take the time to understand and appreciate the uncertainty that’s involved with gambling, though, while also betting responsibly, it shouldn’t affect your life negatively at all, it should be the opposite, it should teach you how to earn money.

 Sports betting can be a great escape from everyday life — a hobby — and you don’t have to be a big winner to enjoy it.
 A lot of people that bet on sports have fun just breaking even.
 Sure, you can always strive for better results, but in the grand scheme of things, if you’re not risking more than you can afford to lose, and you’re having fun, there’s absolutely nothing wrong with having a little skin in the game.
 A lot of readers probably golf, play video games, or go to the movies on the weekend.
 Sports betting really isn’t any different, and if you approach it the right way, you might even make a return on your investment.